Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on experiments

-Finally, after a successful pilot run in 2018~\cite{Unger:2019nus,Amin:2023fki}, the collaboration plans to take substantial data on nuclear fragmentation cross sections.
-These data are essential for interpreting recent high-precision cosmic-ray data on secondary Galactic nuclei, see \eg Ref.~\cite{Genolini:2018ekk,Genolini:2023kcj} and will also help refine the fragmentation models of hadronic interaction models, thereby improving the modeling of air shower fluctuations.
+Finally, following a successful pilot run in 2018~\cite{Unger:2019nus,Amin:2023fki}, the collaboration plans to take a substantial data set on the fragmentation cross sections of nuclei.
+These data are essential to interpret the recent high-precision cosmic-ray data on secondary Galactic nuclei, see \eg Ref.~\cite{Genolini:2018ekk,Genolini:2023kcj} and will also help refine the fragmentation models of hadronic interaction models, thereby improving the modelling of air shower fluctuations.